SECTION 1. Approved Rulings and Official’s Signals

 Play Clock

 ARTICLE 2.
 Each stadium shall have a visual play clock at each end of the playing enclosure.
 The play clock must be capable of counting down from both 40 seconds and 25 seconds.
-It should automatically default to 40 seconds and start immediately upon being reset by the play-clock operator when any official signals that the ball is dead after a play.
+It should automatically default to 40 seconds and start immediately upon being reset by the play-clock operator.
+The play clock operator will consistently start the 40-second play clock within one second of any official signaling that the ball is dead after a play.

 SECTION 30.
 Play Classification